 One of the most fascinating things are the streams leading from the glaciers towards the ocean once the ice becomes liquid.
 Especially in Iceland this goes along with surrealistic beautiful patterns in the volcanic landscape.

-While glaciers are melting volcanos give birth to new land.
-Being able to observe this process in person but also from a bird's eye perspective is one of the most fascinating things I have ever seen.
+While glaciers are melting, volcanos give birth to new land.
+Being able to observe this process in person but also from a bird's eye perspective is one of the most fascinating things to document.

 Geothermal areas are places where you can feel and see volcanic activity that is underneath the ground.
 The little mud geysirs form super abstract surrealistic landscapes which are outstanding beautful.